nicholas-fong/SRTM-GeoTIFF/README.md

 ## SRTM-GeoTIFF
 A simple yet powerful Python module to read elevation from raster-based SRTM files from a variety of data sources such as:<br>
-USGS EarthExplorer, CGIAR-CSI, NASA ASTER GDEM, OpenTopography (UCSD), USGS GMTED2010 (wide area)<br>
+USGS EarthExplorer, CGIAR-CSI, NASA ASTER GDEM, OpenTopography (UCSD), USGS GMTED2010 (wide area)

-File types supported: GeoTIFF, DTED, HGT, BIL<br>
+File types supported: GeoTIFF, DTED, HGT, BIL

-Data types supported: raster-based files with virtually no restrictions on pixel aspect ratio, resolutions and integer lat/lon boundaries.<br>
+Data types supported: raster-based files with virtually no restrictions on pixel dimensions or aspect ratio, plus there is no need to align a corner of the tile to the interger intersection of latitude and longitude.

-This module calls GDAL's GetGeoTransform (Affine Transformation) to correctly translate latitude, longitude to pixel indices to access the raster.
+This module calls GDAL's GetGeoTransform (Affine Transformation) to correctly translate latitude, longitude into pixel indices to access the raster.

 The more challenging task is perhaps to find which tile/filename to use for a particular lat/lon point, especially each data source uses their own file naming convention.
-For personal use, I prefer EarthExplorer's GeoTIFF because the file naming convention is very similar to .hgt and is easily parsed.
+For personal use, I prefer EarthExplorer's `GeoTIFF` because the file naming convention is very similar to .hgt and is easily parsed (see tilename.py).
 This naming convention however is restriced to 1&deg; x 1&deg; tiles.
 Data sorce such as CGIAR-CSI publishes 5&deg; x 5&deg; tiles does not fit this naming convention without modifications.

 Use EarthExplorer [primer](/EarthExplorer-howto.md) to interactively select and download GeoTIFF or DTED files.